Laughter therapy eases dry eyes

 How does laughter help soothe dry eyes?

-Laughter has unique physiological effects on both the mind and body, which can help alleviate dry eye symptoms, says Dr Mehta.
+Laughter has unique physiological effects on both the mind and body, which can help alleviate dry eye symptoms, says Dr Deepti.
 “Laughter is well-known for reducing stress and promoting positive emotions, both of which are linked to worsening DED symptoms.
-Stress—especially from anxiety and depression—often exacerbates physical discomfort, including dry eye.
+Stress especially from anxiety and depression often exacerbates physical discomfort, including dry eye.

 By lowering stress levels, laughter may reduce inflammation and boost tear production, offering relief.
 It also stimulates the lacrimal glands, improving tear film stability and reducing dryness.
 Additionally, laughter relaxes muscles, contributing to overall eye comfort,” she adds, further stating that its mental health benefits can mitigate the severity of depression, which is often associated with chronic DED.”